karras/ansible-collection-linux_client/roles/wayfire/README.md

 wayfire_dependencies:
   - polkit

-# Optional greetd integration config to deploy
+# Optional greetd integration config to deploy (multiline string)
+# This allows running a greetd-gtkgreet session via Wayfire, which in turn
+# spawns a proper Wayfire session after login
 wayfire_greetd_config: ''

 # List of wayfire related packages to install including their version